HL7/US-Core/input/pagecontent/conformance-expectations.md

 * In situations where information on a particular data element is missing and the US Core Responder knows the precise reason for the absence of data, US Core Responders **SHALL** send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
 * US Core Requestors **SHALL** be able to process resource instances containing data elements asserting missing information.

-* NOTE: Typically *US Core Responder* Actor = Server and *US Core Requestor Actor* = Client
+The terms *US Core Responder* Actor *US Core Requestor Actor* are used throughout the guide and typically refer to a server or a client.

-* NOTE: The above definition of *Must Support* is derived from HL7v2 concept "Required but may be empty - RE" described in HL7v2 V28_CH02B_Conformance.doc.
-* NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US Core requirements.
+Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing US Core requirements.

  (example)